 Duty of Candour

-This report describes how Penumbra has implemented Duty of Candour throughout the period of April 2018 to March 2019.
+This report describes how Penumbra Mental Health has implemented Duty of Candour throughout the period of 1 st April 2022 to 31st March 2023.

-Penumbra is a mental health charity that supports around 1600 adults and young people every week and employ 400 staff across Scotland
+Penumbra Mental Health is a charity that supports around 6000 adults and young people every week and employ around 500 staff across Scotland.

-Penumbra has a comprehensive policy framework that provides guidance to our staff linked to the following areas.
+Penumbra Mental Health has a comprehensive policy framework that provides guidance to our staff linked

 Duty of Candour